Liga Regional de Lima y Callao (1941–1950)

 The Liga Regional de Lima y Callao, the second division of Peruvian football (soccer) in 1941, and the third division of Peruvian football (soccer) in 1942 until 1950.
 The tournament was played on a home-and-away round-robin basis.

-Structure

 Since its inception in 1941 as "Liga Regional de Lima y Callao", the Liga Regional consisted of the First Division, Second Division and Third Division.

 Division levels

 Since its inception in 1941 as "Segunda División", the Liga Regional de Lima y Callao has changed levels (between 2 and 3).
 The table below shows them in details: